 Example from Hongzhi period using the pigmented wash Example from Wanli using the waterdrop wash

-Generally, if the composition of the motifs used solely calligraphic strokes, the piece of blue and white is usually dated to before Tianshun period.
-From Tianshun to Zhengde, the composition of the motif usually involved calligraphic and pigmented wash.
-There are also those from Chenghua to early Jiajing that used full pigmented wash method.
+If the decoration used solely calligraphic strokes, the piece of blue and white is usually dated to before Tianshun period.
+From Tianshun to Zhengde, the decoration is executed using a combination of calligraphic strokes and pigmented wash method.
 Those from Late Jiajing onwards usually used the iron-thread outline and waterdrop wash method.
 For more examples, please click below link:

-I must stress that this is a general guidelines.
+The guideline is applicable for most of the blue and white pieces.
+However, for pieces which were made during the duration when style changes, dating is more complicated.
 It is not unusual to find a dying style still used on small quantity of the production while a new style was developed and finally replaced the former.
-However, despite the persistence of the older style of execution of the motif, other aspects will reveal its actual age.
-For example, the calligraphic style was used to decorate the motif on a bowl.
+Despite the persistence of the older style of execution of the motif, other aspects will reveal its actual date of production.
+For example, the vessel is executed using calligraphic strokes.
 On first look, one would think it is dated to before Tianshun.
 However, the potting of the bowl is thin.
 This is a feature not found before Tianshun.
-Hence, we should look further and fully assessed all other aspects to derive at an accurate dating.
+Hence, we should look further and examine all other aspects to derive at the correct dating.

 Form/shape, glaze and cobalt

 Generally, the potting of Ming vessels is thick in the early Ming period and became increasingly thinner.
-It is became very obvious from Jiajing period onward.
+This became very obvious from Jiajing period onward.
 For bowls, the wall of the footring is thick during the early Ming period and became typically thin from Jiajing period onward.
-One exception was some bowls with the Yu-bi type of broad footring wall found in Tiangqi/Chongzhen. (see below photo).
-A large number of the bowls also have unglaze outer base during early Ming period. .
+One exception was some bowls with the Yu-bi type of broad footring wall found in Tingyi/Chongzhen. (see below photo).
+Large number of early Ming bowls also have unglazed outer base.

 For type of bowls that could be found during the Ming period, please click below links: